aspose-total/Aspose.Total-Products/total/en/android-java/conversion/odt-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to DIF in Android Applications or Online App" h2="Export ODT to DIF in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is a file format used to store text documents.
+It is an open standard for electronic documents and is used by many applications such as OpenOffice, LibreOffice, and Google Docs.
+DIF (Data Interchange Format) is a text-based file format used to store tabular data.
+It is commonly used to exchange data between different applications.
+Therefore, it is necessary to convert ODT to DIF in order to exchange data between applications.

+<h2>How Aspose.Total helps for odt to dif conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+It includes APIs such as Aspose.Words for Android via Java, Aspose.Cells for Android via Java, and Aspose.PDF for Android via Java.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate ODT to DIF conversion feature inside your android applications.
-Firstly, you can convert ODT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to DIF.
+Using Aspose.Total for Android via Java, developers can easily convert ODT to DIF.
+Firstly, they can convert ODT to HTML by using feature-rich, document manipulation and conversion API Aspose.Words for Android via Java.
+After that, they can convert HTML to DIF by using Aspose.Cells for Java.
+This API provides a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports a variety of file formats such as XLS, XLSX, CSV, and HTML.

+Aspose.Total for Android via Java is a powerful suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+It provides a simple and efficient way to convert ODT to DIF, making it easier to exchange data between different applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}